← Back to 漢書

 滿 殿 祿

-One day Wu was feasting at the park and called for his horses to be paraded.
-Yan Shigu explains the setting.
+After a long while, when Emperor Wu was feasting and touring and inspected the horses.
+Yan Shigu says: "Just at the time of feasting and touring, he summoned and reviewed the various horses."
 Concubines crowded his couch while he watched the mounts.
-Dozens of grooms led horses below the dais; every one peeked at the women.
-Yan Shigu notes what they eyed.
+Midi and several dozen others led horses past below the hall; none failed to steal glances.
+Yan Shigu says: "They looked at the palace women."
 When Midi's turn came he kept his eyes down.
 Tall, grave, with splendid horses, he caught the emperor's eye; he answered every question about his princely origins.
 Wu was so struck that he bathed Midi, dressed him in court clothes, and jumped him from groom to gentleman and chief commandant of cavalry in a day.
 Once at the ruler's elbow he never slipped; gifts ran to a thousand pounds of gold and he rode beside the chariot on every outing.
-Imperial in-laws grumbled that a stray barbarian boy had eclipsed them.
+The honored kin mostly secretly resented, saying, "Your Majesty for nothing got one Hu lad and instead honors him heavily!"
 Wu only favored Midi the more when he heard the gossip.

 33